Perinatal Mental Health Speaker Series:

 Stacy Scott, PhD, MPA

 Stacy Scott, PhD, MPA: Dr. Scott has spent the past 30 years designing and implementing programs to address health disparities in under-resourced communities.
 In 2016, she founded the Global Infant Safe Sleep Center, an organization with a mission to empower the world’s communities to achieve equity in infant survival.
 She is also the executive director of Baby’s 1st Network and is a senior project director and equity lead at NICHQ.
 Recognizing the importance of being inclusive and striving for health equity, Dr. Scott leads NICHQ’s anti-racism and social justice work and serves as a champion of positive equitable change.
 Serving on several projects one being NAPPSS-IIN project that aims to make infant safe sleep and breastfeeding a national norm, focusing on operating under an equity Framework.
+This session was recorded on May 5, 2021.

 Addressing Mental Health Problems of Asian American Young Women